security-force-monitor/research-handbook/source/units-relations.rst

 .. admonition:: Example

     The ``Philippine Military Academy`` and ``Philippine National Police Academy`` enroll students every year into a formal academic program to train them as officers.
 These cohorts are organized into "classes" named after the year that they will graduate, such as "Class of 1998".
-To model this we create a ``unit`` ``Class of 1998 (Philippine National Police Academy)`` which has a ``relation`` with ``Philippine National Police Academy`` where ``relation:related_unit_classes:assertion`` is ``class``.
+To model this we create a :ref:`unit` ``Class of 1998 (Philippine National Police Academy)`` which has a :ref:`relation` with ``Philippine National Police Academy`` where :ref:`relation:related_unit_classes:assertion` is ``class``.
 The ``Defense Services Academy`` in Myanmar enroll students every year via cohorts organized into numbered "intakes", such as "Intake 30".
-Similar to the example above, we create ``Intake 30 (Defense Services Academy)`` which has a ``relation`` with ``Defense Services Academy`` where ``relation:related_unit_classes:assertion`` is ``class``.
+Similar to the example above, we create ``Intake 30 (Defense Services Academy)`` which has a :ref:`relation` with ``Defense Services Academy`` where :ref:`relation:related_unit_classes:assertion` is ``class``.

 ``administrative`` relationships exist where a formal, non-command relationship exists between units, or where an administrative description is more accurate of the relationship between two units.

 .. admonition:: Example

-    By law the Ministry of Defence in Nigeria provides administrative support to the Nigerian Army, establishing a relationship we could classify as ``administrative``.
-The Standards Department of an Army Headquarters might be under the control of the Army Headquarters, meaning the Army Headquarters could order the Department to take some sort of action.
+    By law the ``Ministry of Defence`` in Nigeria provides administrative support to the ``Nigerian Army``, establishing a relationship we could classify as ``administrative``.
+The ``Standards Department`` of an ``Army Headquarters`` might be under the control of the ``Army Headquarters``, meaning the ``Army Headquarters`` could order the Department to take some sort of action.
 This technically means the Department is under the “command” of the Headquarters, but the Monitor would describe this relationship as ``administrative`` because the Department is not in the field conducting operations, it's an administrative organ of the Army Headquarters.

 first_precise:range